 If you are unsure if an artist community accepts applications in your field, call or email the program for feedback.
 A staff member who understands the admissions process should be able to recommend the artistic category that is the best fit for your work and confirm that your project meets the program’s requirements.
 Trust the advice you receive and don’t get hung up on definitions.
 If a program does not accept applications in your artistic discipline, don’t be discouraged.
 Residencies serve a wide cross-section of artists, from woodworkers and weavers, to graphic designers and dancers.
 You can be sure there is a program out there that is right for you.

-While there are plenty of talented, emerging artists who are accepted to competitive programs, most artists pay their dues before applying for a Guggenheim or submitting an application to a competitive, prestigious program like the American Academy in Rome.
+While there are plenty of talented, emerging artists who are accepted to competitive programs, most artists pay their dues before applying for a Guggenheim or expecting an invitation to a competitive, prestigious program like the Rome Prize at the American Academy in Rome.
 So by all means have confidence in yourself and your work, but also be realistic in your expectations.